-Whether you're looking for a new career in health care or want to advance your current position, Utica College's online Master of Health Administration (MHA) in Health Care Administration program will give you the education, training, and experience necessary to obtain management- and executive-level positions within health care administration.
+Whether you're looking for a new career in health care or want to advance your current position, Utica College's Master of Healthcare Administration (MHA) online program will give you the education, training, and experience necessary to obtain management and executive-level positions in health care administration.

-Lead health systems to an efficient and effective future.
+Lead health care organizations to an efficient and effective future.

 - Health care administrators with master's degrees earn 9% more than those with bachelor's degrees2

-Earning your online MHA will prepare you to oversee accountability with insurance companies, assist in the transition to paperless records, implement and alter policies in the face of new laws and regulations, advocate for patients, and recruit employees.
-In other words, you'll graduate ready to work as a versatile medical and health services manager.
+Earning your MHA online will prepare you to oversee the administrative aspects of a health care organization, liaise with insurance companies, stakeholders, and the community.
+You'll also assist in the transition to paperless records, respond agilely to changing laws and regulations, advocate for patients, and recruit employees.
+In other words, you'll graduate ready to work as a versatile health care services manager.

-According to the Bureau of Labor Statistics (BLS), health care administration positions are projected to increase at a rate of 20 percent from 2016 through 2026 due to the expansion of the aging population and diversification of the industry.1 While the hospital sector will have the largest employment base, it's projected to grow more slowly due to the proliferation of clinics and outpatient care.
+According to the Bureau of Labor Statistics (BLS), health care administration positions are projected to increase at a rate of 32 percent from 2019 through 2029 due to an aging population and diversification in the industry.1 While the hospital sector will have the largest employment base, it is projected to grow more slowly due to the proliferation of clinics and outpatient care.

-Fortunately, there is a growing need for qualified health care administrators in other sectors of the medical field.
-Our MHA specializations are designed to meet those needs, giving you the skills you need to excel in a variety of health care settings.
+Fortunately, there is a growing need for qualified health care administrators in other sectors of the medical field, including emergency preparedness.
+Our core MHA courses are designed to provide the skills you need to excel in a variety of health care settings.

-As a health care administrator, you could make more than $175,000 annually and take advantage of 424,300 job opportunities by 20261.
-As a specialized health care administrator, you'll be qualified for specific roles such as:
+As a health care administrator, you could earn more than $100,980 on average and take advantage of 555,500 job opportunities by 2029.1 You'll be qualified for specific roles such as:

 Ancillary Services Director